A spectral sequence for Dehn fillings: Introduction

 \subsection{Acknowledgements}

 The author would like to thank Jason Manning for helpful conversations and for pointing out an error in a very early version of this work.
 The author would also like to thank Bin Sun for his comments on a previous version of this work.
+Finally, the author would like to thank the referees for their comments and their patience.
 The author was partially supported by the National Science Foundation, grant DMS-1462263.